 - (9) According to the FIN-FSA's interpretation, by virtue of chapter 2, section 3(2) of the AML Act, in establishing their procedures for ongoing supervision, supervised entities shall consider the nature, size and extent of its activities as well as its ML/TF risks. - (10) According to the FIN-FSA's interpretation, chapter 3, section 4(2) of the AML Act entails that the ongoing monitoring procedures shall include procedures for comparing customer due diligence data and the customer's activities to information obtained by the supervised entity on the customer and its activities in establishing the customer relationship or during the customer relationship as well as information obtained in the context of ongoing monitoring on the customer and its activities. - (11) According to the FIN-FSA's interpretation, ongoing monitoring referred to in chapter 2, section 4(2) of the AML Act entails that ongoing monitoring shall be systematic and comprehensive in proportion to the scope of the supervised entity's activities and the risk involved in the customer relationships.
-Comprehensive means, for example, that all products and services provided by the supervised entity have been taken into account in ongoing supervision. - (12) According to the FIN-FSA's interpretation, ongoing monitoring referred to in chapter 2, section 4(2) of the AML Act monitoring that is adequate in view of the risks means that the higher the ML/TF risk associated with the customer, the more effectively the supervised entity shall monitor the customer's activities and transactions and ensure that the activities are consistent with the information obtained on the customer (risk-based approach). - (13) According to the FIN-FSA's interpretation, the obligation under chapter 3, section 1(3) of the AML Act to observe customer due diligence measures throughout the course of the customer relationship on the basis of risk-based assessment entails, among other things, that the supervised entity shall assess the impact of changes in the customer's activities on its individual risk level, as part of the ongoing monitoring of the customer relationship and particularly when updating customer due diligence data. - (14) According to the FIN-FSA's interpretation, where a supervised entity making reports referred to in chapter 4, section 1(2) of the AML Act is concerned, ongoing monitoring shall include procedures for the detection of individual payments or remittances exceeding the threshold as well as the detection of interlinked payments or remittances. - (15) The FIN-FSA recommends that virtual currency providers have an IT systems-based analytical software at their disposal for customer due diligence and monitoring of customer activity if the nature and extent of the business pursued requires it, based on a risk assessment.
-Virtual currency providers should also use the information obtained by using the analytical software in assessing risks arising from customers to their activities. - (16) The FIN-FSA recommends that, if a virtual currency provider allows its customers to move virtual currencies into or from the service using features whose apparent purpose is to hide the origin of - I.
+Comprehensive means, for example, that all products and services provided by the supervised entity have been taken into account in ongoing supervision. - (12) According to the FIN-FSA's interpretation, ongoing monitoring referred to in chapter 2, section 4(2) of the AML Act monitoring that is adequate in view of the risks means that the higher the ML/TF risk associated with the customer, the more effectively the supervised entity shall monitor the customer's activities and transactions and ensure that the activities are consistent with the information obtained on the customer (risk-based approach). - According to the FIN-FSA's interpretation, the obligation under chapter 3, section 1(3) of the AML Act to observe customer due diligence measures throughout the course of the customer relationship on the basis of risk-based assessment entails, among other things, that the supervised entity shall assess the impact of changes in the customer's activities on its individual risk level, as part of the ongoing monitoring of the customer relationship and particularly when updating customer due diligence data. - (14) According to the FIN-FSA's interpretation, where a supervised entity making reports referred to in chapter 4, section 1(2) of the AML Act is concerned46, ongoing monitoring shall include procedures for the detection of individual payments or remittances exceeding the threshold as well as the detection of interlinked payments or remittances. - (15) The FIN-FSA recommends that crypto-asset service providers have an IT systems-based analytical software at their disposal for customer due diligence and monitoring of customer activity if the nature and extent of the business pursued requires it, based on a risk assessment.
+Crypto-asset service providers should also use the information obtained by using the analytical software in assessing risks arising from customers to their activities.
+(Issued on 11.6.2025, valid from 1.7.2025)

-&lt;sup>46 See chapter 9.2 on threshold reporting.
+46 See chapter 9.2 on threshold reporting.

-&lt;sup>45 For more detailed information on the obtaining of customer due diligence information, see section 6.4 and on the updating of the customer due diligence information in particular section 6.4.3, paragraph 150.
+45 For more detailed information on the obtaining of customer due diligence information, see section 6.4 and on the updating of the customer due diligence information in particular section 6.4.3, paragraph 150.